Petter Solberg

+Solberg's son, Oliver Solberg, is also a rally driver; they have regularly competed together at the Race of Champions.

 Career

 Early career

 Solberg won a nationwide RC car championship the Norwegian Tamiya Cup in 1987 at the age of 13 as he inherited his interest of motorsport through his parents, mother Tove and father Terje, who were keen bilcross (an "inexpensive version" of Norwegian rallycross, similar to Swedish folkrace and Finnish jokamiehenluokka) competitors and rallycross enthusiasts.
 He used to help out around the home farm rebuilding competition cars, as he was not yet old enough to drive.
 Solberg entered his first bilcross in 1992, three days after his 18th birthday and only one day after he got his driving license.
 He went on to become Norwegian champion in rallycross as well as hillclimb in both 1995 (winning 19 out of 21 events) and 1996 (winning 15 out of 19 events).
 In 1995 he took part in his maiden rally, the Norwegian Rally Bjørkelangen, by driving a Volvo 240 in the Volvo Original class.
 His female co-driver by then was Maud from Sweden, nowadays spouse of his older brother Henning.
 In 1998 Solberg became the Norwegian Rally Champion, his brother Henning won this title five times in a row between 1999 and 2003.